 (St. Luke 10.
 23, 24)

-Before Jesus proclaims the blessing that introduces today’s Gospel lesson, He had offered thanksgiving to His Father for beginning to generate a new kind of seeing and knowledge in the eyes of His Apostles, whose eyes were being opened, like newly-born babes, onto the new world of His mission and meaning.
-And yet no sooner had Jesus praised His Father for bringing new visual birth to His friends, than one man, a lawyer, stood up to assert his religious maturity and adulthood in the face of what he, no doubt, considered an exhortation to childishness or even spiritual infantilism.
-For those with the eyes to see and the ears to hear, Jesus will respond to the lawyer’s challenge with one of His own.
-As it turns out, the lawyer will unwittingly both reveal his own blindness and open the eyes of others to the predicament of their fallen condition and thus the vision for that new life which Christ alone can effect.
+Before Jesus proclaims the blessing in Gospel lesson, He offered thanksgiving to His Father for beginning to generate a new kind of seeing and hearing in the eyes and ears of His Apostles, which were opened, like new-born babes, into the new world of His mission and meaning.
+Yet no sooner had Jesus praised His Father for bringing new vision and meaning to His friends than one man, a lawyer, stood up to test his religious view against what he saw as an exhortation to the impossible.
+For those with eyes to see and ears to hear, Jesus will correct the lawyer’s senses with His own.
+The lawyer may turn out to be both blind and deaf, but Jesus will open the eyes and ears of others to the limitless love that He brings into the world.

-So, behold, a certain lawyer stood up, and tempted [Jesus], saying, Master, what shall I do to inherit eternal life?
+Behold, a certain lawyer stood up, and tempted [Jesus], saying, Master, what shall I do to inherit eternal life?
 (St. Luke 10.
 25) Archbishop Trench reminds us from the get-go that the lawyer is not tempting Jesus with pride or envy; he merely meant to test and try Jesus’ teaching.
 He knows that God ‘tempts’ man, putting him to wholesome proof, revealing to him the secrets of his heart, to which he might have remained a stranger.
 (Trench, Parables) So, Jesus responds, What is written in the Law?
 How readest thou?
 (St. Luke 10.
-26) The lawyer answers, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbour as thyself.
+26) The lawyer replies, Thou shalt love the Lord thy God with all thy heart, with all thy soul, with all thy strength, and with all thy mind, and thy neighbour as thyself.
 (Ibid, 27) Jesus answers, Thou hast answered right: this do, and thou shalt live.
-(Ibid, 28) Jesus is thinking: It is clear that you know the Law.
-So if you can do this, you shall find eternal life.
-That the lawyer cannot do or fulfill the Law naturally becomes clear immediately and this because he does not comprehend his own sinful limitations.
-Thus, the lawyer, willing to justify himself –or prove himself blameless, said unto Jesus, And who is my neighbour?
+(Ibid, 28) Jesus implies, You know the Law.
+If you can obey it, you shall find eternal life.
+That the lawyer cannot fulfill the Law becomes clear because he wants to put a limit on his love.
+(Trench, idem) The lawyer, willing to justify himself (–or prove himself blameless) said unto Jesus, And who is my neighbour?
 (St. Luke 10.
 29) The lawyer, wanting a healthy boundary to his love, means whom shall I love and whom should I refrain from loving?
 Archbishop Trench writes that the essence of Love has no limit except its own ability to proceed further. (idem) This man wants to know who my neighbour is to guard against nolimit and a virtue that might extend into infinity.
 His mistake is that he is looking at the recipient of his love and not at himself.
 His Love for others is limited!
-St. Cyril suggests in asking, ‘Who is my neighbor’, he reveals to us that he is empty of love for his neighbor, since he does not consider anyone as his neighbor; and consequently he is also empty of the love of God.
+St. Cyril suggests that in asking, ‘Who is my neighbor’, he reveals to us that he is empty of love for his neighbor since he does not consider anyoneas his neighbor; and consequently, he is also empty of the Love of God.
 (C.A.
 Pent. xii)

-So, Jesus continues.
+The parable continues.
 By chance there came down a certain priest that way: and when he saw him, he passed by on the other side.
-And likewise a Levite, when he was at the place, came and looked on him, and passed by on the other side.
+And likewise, a Levite, when he was at the place, came and looked on him, and passed by on the other side.
 (St. Luke 10.
-31, 32) The Priest and the Levite represent the law and the prophets (Origen, “What shall I do for Eternal Life?”) of all ages, who might very well have the wisdom to describe man’s indenture to the Law of Sin and even the hope that is to come in prophecy but cannot offer the present Grace to help in time of need.
-This is because they cannot identify with the man who is aware that he is fallen from God and wounded by sin.
-They do not see in the ditch another self like themselves in desperate need of God’s Grace.
+31, 32) Origen reminds us that the Priest and the Levite represent the law and the prophets in all ages, (Origen, “What shall I do for Eternal Life?”)who might very well have had the wisdom to describe man’s indenture to the Law of Sin, even with hope in the prophesied promises but cannot offer Grace to help in time of need.
+(Hebrews iv.
+16) This is because they cannot identify with Sinful Man, in themselves, fallen from God and wounded by sin.
+They do not see that in the ditch is the condition of another self in desperate need of God’s Grace.
 They have forgotten the weightier matters of the Law, judgment, mercy, and faith, (Trench, idem) and, thus, have placed a limit on their Love, justifying [themselves].

-Next, we read: But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he had compassion on him, And went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.
+Jesus continues.
+But a certain Samaritan, as he journeyed, came where he was: and when he saw him, he had compassion on him, and went to him, and bound up his wounds, pouring in oil and wine, and set him on his own beast, and brought him to an inn, and took care of him.
 (St. Luke 10.
-33, 34) The man who knows that he is fallen from Divine Grace in earthly life lies helpless in the ditch.
-Along comes a Samaritan- literally an alien and exile to the Law and Promises of Israel.
-Yet, Samaritan means one who observes the Law, and this Good Samaritan will turn out to be the only one who will fulfill the Law.
-For this Samaritan is one who is so full of compassion and mercy that he alone can impart the love that he receives from God to others.
-He is the love of God and the love of neighbor.
-Thus, he alone can heal fallen man.
-Only he can draw near to, touch, and remedy every man’s spiritual alienation from God.
+33, 34) Man who knows that he has fallen from Divine Grace in earthly life lies helpless in the ditch.
+Along comes a Samaritan- literally an alien and exile to the Law and Prophets of Israel.
+Yet, Samaritan means one who observes the Law, and this Good Samaritan will turn out to be the only one who can fulfill the Law.
+For this Samaritan is one who is so full of compassion and mercy that he alone can impart the Love that he receives from God to others.
+He is the love of God and the love of neighbor in the flesh.
+He alone can heal Fallen Man and remedy his spiritual alienation from God.
 As Origen reminds us, Providence was keeping the half-dead man for One who was stronger than the Law and the Prophets.
-(Idem) Thou art a Samaritan and hast a devil, the Priest and Levite proclaimed.
-Nevertheless, Samaritan means guardian who comes down with a medicine bag full of spiritual remedies.
-He carries with him bandages, oil, and wine, for He expects to find not only this self-consciously fallen man, but all self-consciously fallen men who know and experience sin’s desperate hold and sway in their lives.
-And this Samaritan sets fallen man upon his own beast -His back and will carry him up to full and complete spiritual health as the love of his neighbor becomes the labor of his lifetime, he carries him into spiritual health that knows no limit.
+(Idem) Thou art a Samaritan and hast a devil, the Priest and Levite exclaim to Jesus.
+Nevertheless, the Samaritan, which also means guardian, comes down with a medicine bag full of spiritual remedies.
+He carries with him bandages, oil, and wine, for He expects to find all self-consciously half dead fallen men, who know that this limitless love alone can break the sway of sin over their lives.
+This Samaritan sets fallen man upon his own beast –his back, and because loving his neighbor becomes the labor of his lifetime, he carries him into spiritual health that knows no limit.

-This morning we ponder the significance of the parable for our own lives.
+Thus, we must ponder the significance of the parable for our own lives.
 Who is my neighbor, we ask with the lawyer?
-We learn that our neighbor is not, first and foremost, the man in the ditch, but the Good Samaritan or Jesus Christ Himself.
-Our neighbor then is not then, first, the man upon whom we are called to show mercy.
-Rather our neighbor is the One who shows mercy upon us.
+We learn that our neighbor is not, first and foremost, the man left half-dead in the ditch, but the Good Samaritan, or Jesus Christ Himself.
+Our neighbor, then, is not, first, the man upon whom we are called to show mercy.
+Rather, our neighbor is the One whose Love for us knows no limit.
 For, truly, we are the man in the ditch in need of redemption and salvation.
-Until we realize this, we can never be filled with Christ’s loving compassion and care that will bring new birth in us and through us for all our neighbors.
-That is, until we realize that Christ Jesus is the Good Samaritan who comes to bind up our wounds, heal our bodies and souls, take us into the inn of the Church, where we are convalescing by the Grace of God through the movements and motions of His Holy Spirit, we shall never sufficiently receive with thanksgiving that Saving Love which is born to be shared.
-The Priests and Levites are not the only ones who pass by the real problem.
+Until we realize that Christ Jesus is the Good Samaritan who comes to bind up our wounds, heal our bodies and souls, take us into the inn of the Church, to convalesce by the Grace of God through the power of His Holy Spirit, we shall never sufficiently receive with thanksgiving that Saving Love which is born to be shared.
+The Priests and Levites are not alone in passing by the real problem.
 The Scripture hath concluded all under sin, that the promise by faith of Jesus Christ might be given to them that believe.
 (Gal. iii.
-22)Whenever we forget that this inn is a hospital, and we are here because we are sick, and in need of the Good Samaritan’s loving cure.
-But if we accept the loving remedy that Jesus Christ, God’s Good Samaritan, brings to our fallen condition, we shall be nothing less than sore amazed as His incessant desire and all-powerful might to sanctify and save our souls.
-We shall be startled and stupefied with the work of the Holy Spirit in our lives.
-Then, we shall not only see, hear, and obey God’s law of Love for ourselves, but we shall love our neighbors as ourselves because God’s love in our hearts touches all others, like the Sun, which does not inquire on which it shall shine.
+22)Whenever we forget that this inn is a hospital, and that we are here because we are sick and need of the Good Samaritan’s limitless loving cure, we perish.
+Receiving the limitless Love that Jesus Christ, God’s Good Samaritan, brings to our fallen condition, we shall be sore amazed as His eternal desire and omnipotent might save us through the Holy Spirit.
+We shall not only see, hear, and obey God’s Love for ourselves, but we shall also love our neighbors as ourselves because God’s Love in our hearts touches all others, like the Sun, which does not inquire on which it shall shine.
 (Trench, idem) We shall receive from God, of whose only gift it cometh that [His] faithful people do unto [Him] true and laudable service.
-(Collect Trinity XIII) This service is to love God wholly and our neighbors as ourselves.
+(Collect Trinity XIII) Such service loves God wholly and our neighbors as ourselves.
 With Archbishop Trench, let us see that Love is a debt we are forever paying and are contented to owe (idem) to God and all men, through Jesus Christ, by the Holy Ghost.
 Let us see how Christ loves us with no limit as we hear His command to minister to Him in all others. (idem)

 St. Michael and All Angels Sermons: